Alternatives to general relativity: Farnes' theories

 In December 2018, the astrophysicist Jamie Farnes from the University of Oxford proposed a dark fluid theory, related to notions of gravitationally repulsive negative masses that were presented earlier by Albert Einstein.
 The theory may help to better understand the considerable amounts of unknown dark matter and dark energy in the universe.

 The theory relies on the concept of negative mass and reintroduces Fred Hoyle's creation tensor in order to allow matter creation for only negative mass particles.
 In this way, the negative mass particles surround galaxies and apply a pressure onto them, thereby resembling dark matter.
 As these hypothesised particles mutually repel one another, they push apart the Universe, thereby resembling dark energy.
 The creation of matter allows the density of the exotic negative mass particles to remain constant as a function of time, and so appears like a cosmological constant.
 Einstein's field equations are modified to:

-According to Occam's razor, Farnes' theory is a simpler alternative to the conventional LambdaCDM model, as both dark energy and dark matter (two hypotheses) are solved using a single negative mass fluid (one hypothesis).
-The theory will be directly testable using the world's largest radio telescope, the Square Kilometre Array which should come online in 2022.
+Farnes' theory is a simpler alternative to the conventional LambdaCDM model, as both dark energy and dark matter (two hypotheses) are solved using a single negative mass fluid (one hypothesis).
+The theory should be directly testable using the Square Kilometre Array radio telescope now under construction.

 Relativistic MOND

 The original theory of MOND by Milgrom was developed in 1983 as an alternative to "dark matter".
 Departures from Newton's law of gravitation are governed by an acceleration scale, not a distance scale.
-MOND successfully explains the Tully–Fisher observation that the luminosity of a galaxy should scale as the fourth power of the rotation speed.
-It also explains why the rotation discrepancy in dwarf galaxies is particularly large.
+MOND successfully predicted the Tully–Fisher observation that the baryonic mass of a galaxy scale as the fourth power of the flat rotation speed.
+Many attempts at a relativistic version of MOND exist, as reviewed by Famaey and McGaugh.
+In so far as these theories actually reduce to non-relativistic MOND in the weak field limit they inherit its apparent failure to reproduce the correct gravitational potentials of galaxy clusters.

-There were several problems with MOND in the beginning.